ginger51011/mhue/README.md

 You could also just use `./mhue.py` and trust in the shebang...

+## Warning

+This program turns your lights into flashing lights.
+If you have a medical condition that makes you sensitive to flashing lights, __do not use this__.

 [^1]: I'm in no way associated with Philips Hue, this was based on [public knowledge of their API](https://www.burgestrand.se/hue-api)_
 [^2]: Ok you need a somewhat modern Python